Experimental entanglement of temporal order: Supplementary Information

-Therefore, the SWITCH is a process whose probabilities have a `causal model', \textit{i.e.}, it can always be understood as arising from events that are causally ordered or from a convex mixtures of causally ordered events.
-Hence, it satisfies all causal inequalities.
+Therefore, the quantum-switch is a process whose probabilities have a ``causal model'', i.e., it can always be understood as arising from events that are causally ordered, or from a convex mixture of causally ordered events.
+Thus, it satisfies all causal inequalities.